-#6.
+#6 and 17.
 Brick & stone are materials that further enhance the appearance of the home, their nature and thickness allow them to act as a transition piece without the need for trim board.
 The 2-3 inches in material thickness provide a variety in depth and provide a break in the surface plane of the exterior elevation eliminating the need for a material change trim board.

-See Attachment 6-A for an example of horizontal transition in materials without the trim band board in existing site
+See Attachment 6-A of Attachment 2 for an example of horizontal transition in materials without the trim band board in existing site

-Staff Response: Staff supports this change if a ledge or cap is incorporated as a transition to other siding.
+Staff Response: The DRB supports this change with additional language that requires a ledge or cap to be incorporated as a transition to other siding.